 Future facilitators of PeerSpectives roundtables are required to be trained by the Edward Lowe Foundation under an active license.
-First-year licenses include training for one person; cost is \$400 each for additional trainees or those wanting a refresher when renewing a license.
+First-year licenses include training for one person.
+For an additional fee, other trainees can be included or those wanting a refresher when renewing a license.